Why choose PWA as your next tech stack?

 Besides consumers and providers, PWAs are favored by another faction – class developers.
 When a new technology emerges, it usually attracts the most skilled representatives in the field, as they are most adept in getting used to it and start using it to its fullest potential.
 The best designers and back-end developers are eager to become part of this emerging trend and this makes PWA a very attractive area for building a professional career too.

 Another reason that developers are interested in making progressive apps is the fact PWAs are not required to be listed on web stores.
 This fact alone enables app makers to literally spread their wings and build the best apps, unrestricted by requirements set by the app store or related third-party policies.

 Industry is Embracing Mobile

 PWA is quickly growing to become an industry standard.
-This is aided by hard facts like the MS store guidelines that favour the development of progressive apps (they even rebranded their existing ‘Web Hosted Apps’ into PWAs), or by Google’s standard dating from 2018 about loading speed being a crucial ranking factor.
+This is aided by hard facts like the MS store guidelines that favor the development of progressive apps (they even rebranded their existing ‘Web Hosted Apps’ into PWAs), or by Google’s standard dating from 2018 about loading speed is a crucial ranking factor.

-The online industry has turned a watchful eye towards this technology, recognizing that speed of access and ease of use are what soon will be recognized as a must-have standard.
-Leading industry giants like Facebook, Instagram, Twitter and Forbes, have already recognized the power behind PWAs and have already set in motion plans for increasing the development of such apps.
+The online industry has turned a watchful eye towards this technology, recognizing that speed of access and ease of use is what soon will be recognized as a must-have standard.
+Leading industry giants like Facebook, Instagram, Twitter, and Forbes, have already recognized the power behind PWAs and have already set in motion plans for increasing the development of such apps.

 Are you PWA ready?